-In most languages, such as PHP, Python, and others that have an exponentiation operator
+In most languages, such as PHP, Python, and others that have an exponentiation operator (

 **), the exponentiation operator is defined to have a higher precedence than unary operators, such as unary

 + and unary

 -, but there are a few exceptions.
 For example, in Bash, the

 ** operator is defined to have a lower precedence than unary operators.

 await) immediately before the base number; doing so will cause a SyntaxError.

-2 ** 3 ** 2 // 512 2 ** (3 ** 2) // 512 (2 ** 3) ** 2 // 64
+2 ** 3 ** 2; // 512 2 ** (3 ** 2); // 512 (2 ** 3) ** 2; // 64

 To invert the sign of the result of an exponentiation expression:

--(2 ** 2) // -4
+-(2 ** 2); // -4

 To force the base of an exponentiation expression to be a negative number:

-(-2) ** 2 // 4
+(-2) ** 2; // 4